yungyuc/ynote/nsd/10cpppy/cpppy.rst

 C++ and C for Python
 ====================

+.. contents:: Contents in the chapter
+  :local:
+  :depth: 1

 Expectation from Python
 =======================

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

+Python is the choice of driving scripts for numerical calculations.
+Before introducing how to connect the low-level C++ and C code to the high-level Python, I would like to introduce how it looks at the high level.

 Linear Wave
 +++++++++++

-The governing equation is
+Here is the governing equation of propagating linear waves:

 .. math::

   \frac{\partial u}{\partial t} + \frac{\partial u}{\partial x} = 0

-We will see a propagating wave from left to right with phase velocity of unity.
+Assume a sinusoidal wave is given as the initial condition.
+Using the following code, we will see it propagating from left to right with the phase velocity of unity.

 .. literalinclude:: code/01_linear.py
   :language: python
   :linenos:
   :start-after: # [begin example]
   :end-before: # [end example]

+The full example code is in :ref:`01_linear.py <nsd-cpppy-example-linear>`.
+The plotted results are:

 .. figure:: image/01_linear.png
   :align: center